 Our 2023 successful applicant will deliver one of the following outcomes:

-- Research and then a poster for an AVA conference
+- Research and then a poster for the 2024 AVA conference

 Applications will be assessed by 'the panel' formed by the IVA executive on the basis of information provided by the applicant including:

 - Aim of research / project and presentation

 - Summary of outcomes expected

 - Practical application of methods discussed in the presentation